-The microM, microP and SP models have the option to be fitted with a tamper proof battery compartment if needed for safety reasons.
-The microM, microP and SP hearing aids use the same type of tamperproof battery compartment.
+Your hearing aid has the option to be fitted with a tamper proof battery compartment if needed for safety reasons.

-After you have opened the battery compartment, pull the green plastic tab with the support of a pen back until the battery is free to take out (Fig. 11a-b).
+After you have opened the battery compartment, push the battery out of the battery compartment with the support of a pen back (Fig. 11a).
+Insert the new battery so that you see the + symbol on the battery (Fig. 11b).
+Push the plastic tab towards the battery (Fig. 11c).

-The old battery can now be replaced and a new one inserted (Fig. 11c).

-Just close the battery compartment and the battery will automatically be secured (Fig. 11d).
+Close the battery compartment.
+The battery is now locked in position and cannot be removed (Fig. 11d).